Election bill to be drafted by end of February

-He said that security advisers at the meeting asked about the possible timeframe for holding elections and a referendum.
+He said that security advisers at the meeting had asked about the possible timeframe for holding elections and a referendum.

 "We count 90 days from the moment the draft is agreed upon.
 The approval of the draft itself may take any amount of time.
-We do not want to take this responsibility onto ourselves, because this is inter-factional work and there must be political consensus.
+We don't want to take this responsibility onto ourselves, because this is inter-factional work and there must be political consensus.
 From that point, there are another 90 days.
 If a ceasefire is ensured, this is potentially possible, but if that does not happen, then it will be necessary to discuss what comes next," Arakhamiia said.

 Background: On 22 December, David Arakhamia reported that a working group is being formed in parliament to deal with the issue of presidential elections under martial law.